FUB-HCC/IKON-backend/README.md

 #### Running the notebook

-If you want to explore the topic extraction pipeline, you can execute the bash script in the root folder with or without the ```--gpu``` flag.
+If you want to explore the topic extraction pipeline you can execute the bash script  in the root folder with or without the ```--gpu``` flag.
 If you want to use the GPU, you have to install [Nvidia-Docker2](https://github.com/nvidia/nvidia-docker/wiki/Installation-(version-2.0)) as well and set the nvidia runtime as your default in your docker daemon config.
 (See [this](https://stackoverflow.com/questions/47465696/how-do-i-specify-nvidia-runtime-from-docker-compose-yml)).
 ```
 bash ./start.sh --notebook [--gpu]
 ```